The64thGamer/cheeseepedia/content/wiki/blaine-mn-8943-university-ave.md

 ## History

-This location was originally a ***Chuck E Cheese's Pizza Time Theater*** that opened in June of 1982 with a Balcony Stage, but this location would close in 1988 due to unknown reasons.
-This location would reopen as a Circus Pizza with a Rock-Afire Explosion in 1988.
+This location was originally a ***Chuck E Cheese's Pizza Time Theater*** that opened in June of 1982 with a Balcony Stage, but this location would close in 1988 due to unknown reasons, likely underperforming, as was the reason for most closures during that timeframe.
+This location would reopen as a Circus
+Pizza with a Rock-Afire Explosion in 1988.
 CEC would buy Circus Pizza in 1999 and resulted in it closing and becoming a Chuck E Cheese's.